Updated using June 18 campaign finance report

-Contributions to campaign*: About $1 million.
-Of that, Stapleton has donated about $265,000 to his own campaign, which represents nearly one third of his direct campaign donations.
+Contributions to campaign*: About $2 million.
+Of that, Stapleton has donated about $800,684 to his own campaign, which represents 38.5 percent of his direct campaign donations.

 Contributions to independent expenditure committee on behalf of candidate:

-Others donors to Better Colorado Now include billionaire Phil Anschutz, owner of Anschutz Corp.;billionaire John C. Malone, chairman and majority owner of Liberty Media Group; Tad Herz, executive vice-president and CEO of Fourpoint Energy; George Solich, CEO of Fourpoint Energy; and John Elway, who donated $10,000.
+Others donors to Better Colorado Now include billionaire Phil Anschutz, owner of Anschutz Corp.;billionaire John C. Malone, chairman and majority owner of Liberty Media Group; August Busch III, former chairman of Anheuser-Busch; Tad Herz, executive vice-president and CEO of Fourpoint Energy; George Solich, CEO of Fourpoint Energy; and John Elway, who donated $10,000.

 General donor profile

-Total raised from large contributors ($1,000 to the maximum allowable $1,150): 573 of the 1,083 donations to Stapleton’s campaign were $1,000 or more.
-These donations amount to $908,872.87 – or 88.8 percent of total contributions.
+Total raised from large contributors ($1,000 to the maximum allowable $1,150): These donations amount to $1,016,050 – or 48.9 percent of total contributions.
+This doesn’t include multiple contributions made over time that add to more than $1,000.
 However, this includes the money Stapleton gave to his own campaign.
 Among these large donors were Phil Anschutz.

-Total raised from out-of-state contributors: 377 of the 1,083 donations to Stapleton’s campaign came from out of state.
-These donations amount to $317,915 – or about 31 percent – of Stapleton’s campaign contributions.
+Total raised from out-of-state contributors: These donations amount to $595,499 – or about 28.6 percent – of Stapleton’s campaign contributions.

 Top sectors associated with donors: